FindMySchool LogoFindMySchool

 This review uses FindMySchool rankings and metrics for outcomes, and external research for school context such as inspection findings, leadership, and admissions.

-At GCSE, Saint John Bosco College is ranked 2,827th in England for GCSE outcomes (FindMySchool ranking based on official data), and 18th in Wandsworth.
-This reflects performance below England average when placed across the national distribution, rather than a top-quartile profile.
-The school’s Attainment 8 score is 44, and Progress 8 is +0.17, which indicates students make slightly above-average progress from their starting points even where headline attainment is not at the very highest levels.
+At GCSE, Saint John Bosco College is ranked 2,445th of 3,895 in England for GCSE academic outcomes (FindMySchool ranking based on official data), and 13th in Wandsworth on the local secondary ranking.
+This reflects a below-top-tier national profile rather than a top-quartile one.
+The school's Attainment 8 score is 43.5, and Progress 8 is +0.17, which indicates students make slightly above-average progress from their starting points even where headline attainment is not at the very highest levels.
 (FindMySchool data.)

-The EBacc average point score is 3.69, compared with an England average of 4.08, which aligns with the wider picture that EBacc breadth is not the school’s defining strength at GCSE.
+The EBacc average point score is 3.7, which aligns with the wider picture that EBacc breadth is not the school's defining strength at GCSE.
 (FindMySchool data.)

-In the Sixth Form, outcomes also sit in the below-average national band.
-Ranked 2,080th in England and 13th in Wandsworth for A-level outcomes (FindMySchool ranking based on official data), the sixth form performance profile is better understood as a broad-access route with multiple pathways rather than a narrowly academic, top-grade specialist.
+In the Sixth Form, outcomes also sit in the lower half of the national distribution.
+Ranked 2,038th of 2,549 in England and 13th in Wandsworth for A-level academic outcomes (FindMySchool ranking based on official data), the sixth form performance profile is better understood as a broad-access route with multiple pathways rather than a narrowly academic, top-grade specialist.
 (FindMySchool data.)

-Grade distribution is as follows: A* at 1.2%, A at 14.6%, and A* to B at 30.3%.
-The England averages are 23.6% for A* to A and 47.2% for A* to B, reinforcing that the sixth form outcomes are not currently positioned as top-tier by national comparison.
+Grade distribution is as follows: A* at 0%, A at 10%, and A* to B at 30%.
+This reinforces that the sixth form outcomes are not currently positioned as top-tier by national comparison.
 (FindMySchool data.)

 England ranks and key metrics (where available)